DannielDMD/DannielDMD/README.md

 # Hello!
 I'm Daniel Mendez 👋

 Welcome to my GitHub profile!
-I'm a Systems Engineering student at Politécnico Grancolombiano.
+I'm a Systems Engineering.
 I am constantly growing and learning in the world of technology and software development.

 ## 🌱 Currently Learning.